HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 8-18 hours

-Infants (birth to 4 month)
+Infants (birth to 4 months)

 As they grow, they will stay awake longer during the day and sleep for longer at night.